iNiketan/kagal-Insult-detection/Detecting_insult/readme.md

 # Detecting Insult
-classification of comments whether they are insult or not.. used BagOfWord model with naive bayes classifier accuracy 70.11
+classification of comments whether they are insult or not..\n used BagOfWord model with naive bayes classifier \n accuracy 70.11